Companies today are increasingly approaching corporate responsibility as part of their overall policy to manage activities.

 For businesses to appropriately assume corporate responsibility in relation to the respect of human rights, governments must fulfill their roles to implement national action plans.

-With only eight countries having implemented national action plans, ICC leverages its global network of national representatives, known as national committees, to call on their respective governments to develop national plans in order to align national laws with global standards.
+With only twenty three countries having implemented national action plans, ICC leverages its global network of national representatives, known as national committees, to call on their respective governments to develop national plans in order to align national laws with global standards.